 It’s also similar money to a Volkswagen Polo GTI, which offers more honed performance but is smaller and not as richly equipped as the Kia.

-On the outside there are 18-inch wheels wearing premium Michelin Pilot Sport 4 (225/40Z R18) rubber, LED head- and tail lights, a body kit, dual exhaust tips, rain-sensing wipers, electric and heated side mirrors, and proximity key access.
+On the outside there are 18-inch wheels wearing premium Michelin Pilot Sport 4 (225/40Z R18) rubber, LED head- and tail lights, a body kit, dual exhaust tips, electric and heated side mirrors, and proximity key access.

 There are nine colours: Clear White, Snow White Pearl, Silky Silver, Steel Gray, Aurora Black, Platinum Graphite, Horizon Blue, Runway Red and the new Mineral Blue.
 All bar the first are $520 extra.